guylepage3/m3/README.md

 This simple structure allows you to simply import the `meta.scss` file directly into any project after your other UI framework imports and/or before your project's custom styling.

-## How to use

-Although Meta is stand-alone, it uses [Bootstrap](https://getbootstrap.com/) as a guide.
-This was done as the Bootstrap framework's naming convention is a great place to start so you can get up and running with Meta in no time.

-Most classname convention is dirived from the Bootstrap framework so you should feel right at home.

 ## Getting started

 Quickly start by using the one line [NPM](https://www.npmjs.com/package/@universelabs/meta) install.